Alaska Anchorage Seawolves men's ice hockey: History

-The college hockey world changed in 2013 when the Central Collegiate Hockey Association collapsed due to the formation of the Big Ten and the National Collegiate Hockey Conference.
-This caused the WCHA to replace many of its departing members with weaker teams but even in the new WCHA UAA was still a bottom-half team.
-After making the conference semifinals the first season the Seawolves missed the playoffs each of the next five years.
+College hockey underwent a major re-alignment in 2013, when the CCHA collapsed due to the formation of the Big Ten, leading many WCHA members to leave and create the NCHC.
+This caused the WCHA to replace many of its departing members with former CCHA teams but even in the new, weaker WCHA, the Seawolves were still a bottom-half team.
+After finishing with a winning record and making the conference semifinals in the first season, the Seawolves would miss the playoffs each of the next five years.

-In 2020, the university announced plans to cut the hockey program, along with skiing and gymnastics, due to sharp reductions in state funding.
-The University of Alaska Board of Regents offered the hockey team a chance at reinstatement in September if they could raise 2 seasons worth of expenses, approximately $3 million by February 2021, so the hockey program as a whole went on hiatus and did not compete for both the 2020-21 and 2021-22 seasons as its future was being determined.
+Beginning in the 2019–20 season, the Seawolves began playing in the 800-person capacity on-campus Avis Alaska Sports Complex, rather than their old home of the Sullivan Arena.
+The university announced this move would save an approximate $200,000 per year.
+Further financial issues would crop up, as in 2020, the university announced plans to cut the hockey program, along with skiing and gymnastics, due to sharp reductions in state funding.
+The University of Alaska Board of Regents offered the hockey team a chance at reinstatement if they could raise two seasons worth of expenses, approximately $3 million by February 2021.
+The hockey program as a whole went on hiatus and did not compete for both the 2020–21 and 2021–22 seasons as its future was being determined.
 The fundraising was divided into 2 parts: $1.5 million in cash and the remainder in firm pledges.
-As of December 2020, the team began fundraising for the needed money.
-On August 31, 2021, the university announced that enough donations had been received to save the program.
-The team is expected to return for the 2022–23 season.
+In December 2020, the team began fundraising for the needed money, and on August 31, 2021, the university announced that enough donations had been received to save the program.

+The team returned to the ice in the 2022–23 season as an Independent program, following the collapse of the men's side of the WCHA after the CCHA's revival in 2021.
+Additionally, the Seawolves performed several upgrades on the small Avis Alaska Sports Complex to improve the fan and player experience.
+In 2023–24, the Seawolves posted their best season in a decade, with a 15–17–2 record.
+The team is currently pursuing plans to build a new arena.

 Season-by-season results

 Head coaches

-As of completion of 2022–23 season.
+As of completion of 2024–25 season.
 Records includes regular season and playoffs games.